 The following five strategic principles are contained in National Fund 2.0, a national blueprint that will guide the National Fund for Workforce Solutions (National Fund) in the next five years (2013-2017).

-Key to achieving the strategies set for in National Fund 2.0 center on transforming public workforce systems and improving workplace practices, mobilizing and leveraging new and existing resources, addressing workforce and economic development needs in our communities, deeper employer engagement and new industry partnerships as well as developing and disseminating timely research about what is working in our communities.
+Keys to achieving the strategies set forth in National Fund 2.0 center on transforming public workforce systems and improving workplace practices, mobilizing and leveraging new and existing resources, addressing workforce and economic development needs in our communities, fostering deeper employer engagement and new industry partnerships as well as developing and disseminating timely research about what is working in our communities.

 TRANSFORM PRACTICES AND SYSTEMS

 Strengthen and improve career opportunities and pathways through transformed workforce systems, proven employer practices, and the removal of employment and career barriers.